Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample5_SignVerify.md

 Debug.WriteLine($"Verified the signature using the algorithm {ecVerifyResult.Algorithm}, with key {ecVerifyResult.KeyId}.
 Signature is valid: {ecVerifyResult.IsValid}");
 ```

-## Signing keys with the SignDataAsync and VerifyDataAsync methods
+## Signing keys with the SignData and VerifyData methods

-The SignDataAsync and VerifyDataAsync methods take the raw data which is to be signed.
+The SignData and VerifyData methods take the raw data which is to be signed.
 The calculate the digest for the user so there is no need to compute the digest.

 ```C# Snippet:KeysSample5SignKeyWithSignData